-- Referfor confirmation of the diagnosis and supplementary testing to establish the amount of vision loss.
-Try to establish the inheritance for diagnostic and counselling purposes. - If neurological abnormalities such as ataxia, polyneuropathy or deafness are present arrange serum phytanic acid levels to rule out Refsum disease.
-This can be treated with a lowphytanic acid, low-phytol diet. - IfRPisassociated with fat intolerance check for hereditary abetalipoproteinaemia.
-Treatment is with replacement of fat soluble vitamins A, D, E and K with restriction of dietary fat. - Pigmentaryretinopathyisassociatedwithchronicprogressiveexternalophthalmoplegiainthe Kearns-Sayre syndrome.
+- If RP is associated with fat intolerance check for hereditary abetalipoproteinaemia.
+Treatment is with replacement of fat soluble vitamins A, D, E and K with restriction of dietary fat. - Pigmentary retinopathy is associated with chronic progressive external ophthalmoplegia in the Kearns-Sayre syndrome.
 Arrange cardiology referral as there is risk of death from complete heart block.